 However, an equity-based capital raising exercise is not without cost.
 There are advisor fees, legal fees, document preparation fees, lodgement fees, etc. Issuing an SME Bond, or a series of them, can be a way to cover off those initial expenses.

-Offering Convertible SME Bonds is a way to get your early supporters onboard and gives them the discretion to choose to convert the debt to equity as the business grows, perhaps at a discounted price to your Company’s proposed initial private offer share price.
+Offering Convertible SME Bonds is a way to get your early supporters onboard and give them the discretion to choose to convert the debt to equity as the business grows, perhaps at a discounted price to your Company’s proposed initial private offer share price.

 An asset or a liability?